 Pilot Mathis MIA June 5, 1944 salvaged

-In addition, other relics are stored in another Markwarth property, their former oil drum manufacturing plant and industrial storage area also at Renadi.
-Displayed outdoors is an LVT Amtrac that Kurt Markwarth claims is under restoration to running condition and a Japanese steam roller that they also might plan to be restoring.
+Other relics are stored at another Markwarth property their former oil drum manufacturing plant and industrial storage area also at Renadi.
+Displayed outdoors is an LVT Amtrac that Kurt Markwarth claims is under restoration to running condition and a Japanese steam roller that they also might plan to restore.